 Then I set up residency in a room at the Film Board, turned off the lights and didn’t come out for a long time.
 After months of animating, the photographed layers were composited together and colour treated using Photoshop and After Effects.

 The film is very sound driven, and our final audio processes were a lot of fun.
-My super creative, long time composer/collaborative partner Gordon Cobb used the sound he’d recorded at our live shoot to create rhythmic bed tracks and a final musical composition that is emotionally poignant while still echoing the mechanical world of the mechanical editing table.
+My super creative composer Gordon Cobb used the sound he’d recorded at our live shoot to create rhythmic bed tracks and a final musical composition that is emotionally poignant while still echoing the mechanical world of the mechanical editing table.

-And finally, my wonderfully generous and talented friend, Chris McLaren at Sound Kitchen, spent several days with me perfecting the final surround sound mix, which is a rare luxury for a short film.
+Chris McLaren at Sound Kitchen Studios generously spent two days with me perfecting the final surround sound mix, which is a rare luxury for a short film.

 Making this film was a journey and an honour, and I am so grateful to the NFB and all the many people along the way who supported me and contributed their talents to make it happen.